 We eventually needed to change our email templates, add an unsubscribe button, and incorporate email analytics.
 This is when we realized that Mandrill was superior and far more comprehensive than what we built.

 Many APIs have a free startup tier, so those are obvious choices.
 What about the services that cost $69/month?
-Somehow we have a distorted perception of recurring monthly costs: businesses seem to be more willing to invest weeks of engineering time (let’s value that at a conservative $2.5k) to build something inferior rather than subscribing to a $69/month service.
-Even though you could have a 3 year subscription for the same price.
-And it comes with support and updates.
+Some how we have a distorted perception of recurring monthly costs: businesses seem to be more willing to invest weeks of engineering time (let’s value that at a conservative $2.5k) to build something inferior rather than subscribing to a $69/month service, even though you could have a 3-year subscription for the same price and it comes with support and updates.